GloriavanWeerden/GloriavanWeerden.github.io/pages/about.md

 In addition to this, I was the part-time employee at the family business, Rathfon Machine and Tool, till the closure in 2018.

-In conclusion, I would say that I am a dependable worker,
+In conclusion, I would say that I am a dependable worker, who enjoys finishing jobs in a complete and thorough manner.